All the Answers You Seek, In One Place

 What Are Your Fees?

-Please contact me to discuss fees.
+My fee for service is $115 for a 45 minute session.
 Accepted forms of payment are cash, check (made payable to Christina L. Gmyr, Licensed Mental Health Counselor, PLLC) and all major credit cards (VISA, MasterCard, American Express, Discover).
 Some people may opt to pay for services with their Health Savings Accounts if allowable by their insurance providers.
 Payment is due at the time of service and is generally collected at the end of each session.
 There is a $25 fee for all returned checks.
 Rates are the same for online therapy sessions via VSee as they are for face to face sessions.

 Do you accept insurance?